Payment method:Cash, Paypal, Credit card

-In this Rome Cabs’ exclusive Seven Wonders of Ancient Rome Day Tour and Shore Excursion, you will experience the magnificence of these world famous ancient sites that have endured through the millennium and continue to astonish contemporary architects and engineers, inspire people’s imagination, and fill you with a sense of timeless civilization.
+In this Stefano's Rome Cabs’ exclusive Seven Wonders of Ancient Rome Day Tour from Rome and Shore Excursion from Civitavecchia, you can visit these world renowned ancient sites that have endured through the millennium and continue to astonish contemporary architects and engineers, inspire humanity’s imagination, and fill its visitors with a sense of timeless civilization.

 “The largest and most famous Roman amphitheater”

 Built in 72 AD by Emperor Vespasian over an area that once was Nero’s Golden House, it is estimated that it required over 4,600,000 cubic feet of travertine stone blocks set in place without mortar, but held together by 300 tons of iron clamps.

-An engineering feat, the Coliseum was engineered to seat up to 50,000 spectators and was primarily used for gladiatorial games and other public spectacles such as animal hunts, re-enactments of famous battles, mock sea battles, mythological plays, and executions.
+An engineering feat in itself considering the lack of modern equipment, the Colosseum was engineered to seat up to 50,000 spectators and was primarily used for gladiatorial games and other public spectacles such as animal hunts, re-enactments of famous battles, mock sea battles, mythological plays, and executions.

 Nearby is the remains of the first and largest stadium for public games built in the entire Roman Empire, and the model that inspired many more since.
-At over 2,000 feet long and nearly 400 feet wide, it easily accommodated 150,000 spectators.
-Famously known for its dangerous chariot racing, the stadium also hosted gladiatorial games, animal hunts, plays, religious and public ceremonies, parades, and elaborate parades.
-Today, all that survives is the outline of Circus Maximus with the spina in the center, and it’s transformed into a public park with a spectacular view of the once prestigious Palatine hill behind it.
+At over 2,000 feet long and nearly 400 feet wide, and accommodating more than 150,000 spectators, it continues to hold the prestigious title as the world’s largest stadium ever built.

 “Rome’s greatest bath complex ever built”